ShreyanJuvvadi/delta-sigma-modulator/README.md

     -      After reset, the state machine transitions to the `SET` state.
     -      The `oversample_counter` increments with each clock cycle.
     -      When `oversample_counter` reaches its maximum value (255), it resets to zero, and a new sample is loaded into `sample_reg`.
-    -   The `pull` output is asserted high when the counter is equal to 255.
+    -   The `pull` output is asserted high when the counter equals 255.
     -      The two integrators (`integrator_1`, `integrator_2`) accumulate the input sample and feedback values.
     -      If `integrator_2` exceeds the `THRESHOLD`, the output `dout` is set high, and negative feedback values (`delta_1`, `delta_2`) are generated.
 Otherwise, `dout` is set low, and the feedback values are zero.
 3.  **Oversampling:**